blaizard/bzd/README.md

 ```

 This is a non-exhaustive list of languages and their supported tools.
 In addition to that
-formater and linters for data files such as YAML, json... are also available.
+formater and linters for YAML, json and markdown are also available.
 |Language|Formatters|Code Analyzers|Code Coverage|Test Framework|Documentation|
 |--|--|--|--|--|--|
 |C++|clang-format|asan, lsan|Yes|Yes|doxygen-based|